-The aerosol is inhaled through one’s nose/mouth with or without the help of face mask.
+The aerosol is inhaled through one’s nose/mouth with or without the help of a face mask.

 #3.
 How does a nebulizer work?

-You might be wondering what does a nebulizer do.
+You might be wondering what does a nebulizer dose.

-Nebulizers disperse the solutions into tiny cloud of airborne water droplets either by using oxygen, ultrasonic power or compressed air.
+Nebulizers disperse the solutions into a tiny cloud of airborne water droplets either by using oxygen, ultrasonic power, or compressed air.
 This is then inhaled by the person providing them immediate relief.

 #4.
 What are the types of medicines used for nebulization?